near/docs/docs/develop/node/archival/run-archival-node.md

 description: Run an Archival Node
 ---

 Running an archival node is the same as a [validator node](/docs/develop/node/validator/running-a-node) as both types of node use the same `nearcore` release.
-The key difference for running an archival node is a modification to the `config.json` by changing `archive` to `true` and specifying `tracked_shards`.
+The key difference for running an archival node is a modification to the `config.json` by changing `archive` to `true`.

 The `config.json` should contain the following fields.
 Currently, NEAR testnet and mainnet have only 1 (indexed [0]) shard and that shard is tracked.
 In the future, there will be the possibility to track different or multiple shards.